 Startups and entrepreneurs are driving change and development all over India.
 This is prominently visible in the IT and online services sector.
 By building companies which foster innovation and utility online services are making everyday life simpler, efficient and more enjoyable.
 Every segment of our nation’s society and industry stands to benefit by being connected to an open Internet.

 While legal regulation is urgently required in several areas of internet policy in India there is a need to recognise its impact on innovation.
-We have historically seen that permission based systems which only promote red tape and overheads.
+We have historically seen that permission based systems such as those which require prior licensing only promote red tape and overheads.
 We believe that prior licensing or registration denies Indians an opportunity to have unbiased access to the solutions that our talented entrepreneurs are devising.

 Another negative effect of local registration requirements or onerous legal compliances is the potential for preventing access to global web services.
 Often termed as the fragmentation of the internet, this will prevent the best of the web from being accessed in India.
 We believe this will set back innovation in India and also prevent users from accessing the best of the global web.